 Please note - accreditation does not mean that the PSA has assessed the merits of individuals on the register - this remains the responsibility of the professional body holding the register.

 Advertising Standards Authority guidelines

-With regards to hypnotherapy, the CAP Code stipulates that marketers should make sure that they do not imply they can treat the underlying cause of a specific issue, and if referring to conditions for which medical supervision should be sought, they would need to be a suitably qualified medical professional.
+With regards to hypnotherapy, the CAP Code stipulates that marketers should make sure they do not imply they can treat the underlying cause of a specific issue.
+Also, if referring to conditions for which medical supervision should be sought, they would need to be a suitably qualified medical professional.